The information below is particularly relevant for practitioners working with children in the early years or those at a similar developmental stage.

 Specialist support in setting

-- Speech and Language Therapy
+- Speech and Language Therapy service

 - Speech and Language Therapy (feeding)

-- Physiotherapy
+- Physiotherapy service

-- Occupational Therapy
+- Occupational Therapy service

-- Early Years SEND team
+- Early Years SEND Advisory team

-- SENSS – Physical Disability
+- SENSS Physical Disability Team

-Health Visiting Services offer support to families at home and in the community from pre-birth until the child turns 8 years old.
+Children & Young People (0-19) - Integrated community physical health Oxfordshire including Health Visitors, School Health Nurses, Family Nurses and other members of the team offer support to families at home and in the community from pre-birth until the child turns 19 years old.
 See information on how Health Visiting and early years settings working together.